 Distancing death: welfare, slaughter and consumption in the British halal meat industry

-Hibba Mazhary is a part-time PhD student at the School of Geography and the Environment.
+Hibba Mazhary is a part-time PhD student in Geography at the School of Geography and the Environment, University of Oxford.
 Hibba first entered the department as a BA Geography undergraduate in 2013, before going on to complete the MSc in Nature, Society and Environmental Governance.
-She divides her time between fieldwork, teaching undergraduates, and undertaking various part-time research assistant roles, including one most recently with the RSPCA on laboratory rat welfare.
+She divides her time between fieldwork, teaching undergraduates, and undertaking various part-time research assistant roles, including a project on parenting and the gut microbiome, one on meat normalisation media narratives, and one with the RSPCA on laboratory rat welfare.
 Hibba is broadly interested in animal welfare and food sustainability.